Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Introduction

 \begin{itemize} \item[1)] To enrich the state information available for vehicles to autonomously select resources, we introduce the GraphSAGE framework, which is capable of adapting to dynamic graph structures, and we take into account the characteristics of edges.

-\item[2)] To construct the Graph-SAGE framework, and find a way to do the resource allocation, we integrate GNN with Double Deep Q-Network (DDQN) in a distributed scenario, where each V2V link is represented as a node in the graph and as an agent in the DDQN.
+\item[2)] To construct the GraphSAGE framework, and find a way to do the resource allocation, we integrate GNN with Double Deep Q-Network (DDQN) in a distributed scenario, where each V2V link is represented as a node in the graph and as an agent in the DDQN.
 In addition, the computational complexity and the robustness to the increasing of vehicles.
 We then test this approach by simulation. \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec2} reviews the related work.
 Section \ref{sec3} introduces the system model.
 Section \ref{sec4} presents the proposed GNN model, providing a novel graph construction method.
 In Section \ref{sec5}, we utilize the previously constructed GNN model to extract low-dimensional features containing global information based on local observations of vehicles and collaborate with the DDQN model to solve the joint resource allocation problem.
 Section \ref{sec6} presents the simulation results.
-Finally, Section \ref{sec7} concludes the paper.
+Finally, Section \ref{sec7} concludes the paper.To better understand the proposed method, we will next review the latest developments in the relevant directions.